wisp-lang/wisp/README.md

 # LispyScript

-## Javascript using a Lispy syntax
+## A Javascript with Macros!

-### Why LispyScript?
+Lispyscript is Javascript using a 'Lispy' syntax, and compiles to Javascript.

-### It's fun!
-It has macros!
-Compiles to Javascript.
+An inherent problem with Javascript is that it has no macro support, like other Lisp like languages.
+That's because macros manipulate the syntax tree while compiling.
+And this is next to impossible in language like Javascript.
+In LispyScript we write Javascript in a tree structure.
+If you know Javascript and a Lisp like language, then using LispyScript will be a breeze.
+Even if you don't know a Lispy Language, all you need to learn is to write code in a tree structure.

-Hello World! in LispyScript.
+### Hello World! in LispyScript.

     (console.log "Hello LispyScript!")